DXHeroes/cross-link-ai/README.md

-# Linking Opportunities Finder using AI
+# cross-link-ai - Find linking opportunities between two sitemaps using AI

 This project is a CLI tool designed to find linking opportunities between websites using AI-powered content analysis.